Bukit Jalil: Transportation

-Bukit Jalil has strategic connections to other parts of Klang Valley via the Damansara–Puchong Expressway (LDP) and Puchong–Sungai Besi Highway.
+Bukit Jalil has strategic connections to other parts of Klang Valley via the Damansara–Puchong Expressway (LDP) and Bukit Jalil Highway.
 It is also accessible via the KESAS Highway, Maju Expressway, MEX Highway and New Pantai Expressway (NPE).
-It is served by the Sri Petaling Line, Bukit Jalil LRT station, Sri Petaling LRT station, and Awan Besar LRT station.
+It is served by the Bukit Jalil, Sri Petaling, and Awan Besar stations on the Sri Petaling LRT line.

 Education

 Several educational institutions are located at Bukit Jalil, such as the International Medical University (IMU), Technology Park Malaysia (TPM), the Asia Pacific Institute of Information Technology (APIIT), the Asia Pacific University of Technology & Innovation (APU) and Bukit Jalil National Secondary School.